rousarp/lab_obsah/_posts/2017-12-13-hello-world.md

 published: true
 post_date: 2017-12-13 13:26:22
 ---
-Welcome to WordPress.
+Welcome to WordPress-XX.
 This is your first post.
 Edit or delete it, then start writing!